 An Online Presence is No Longer “Optional” Today

 Although some individuals steer clear from having an online presence altogether today, it ultimately lessens your chance of being hired and lessens new potential opportunities that you miss.
 Creating a social media account that is well-polished, connected, and avoids inflammatory remarks is key to employers who are seeking out new individuals to fill positions that are available.
-Be sure to keep your profiles clean.
-Join LinkedIn to connect with professionals from around the world who are relevant to your work and the industry you represent.

 Changing Privacy Settings on Social Media Accounts